 A local craft beer in Tel Aviv called Dancing Camel brewery makes a Sukkot beer using etrog rinds.
 Why not make your own?
 Or start simpler with a tej mead beer from Ethiopia.

 Perfumers distill essences of fruits and plants into oils that they deliver in a perfume.
 We know of an Israeli that makes an etrog perfume but why not try it yourself?
 Start simpler and make Ethiopian beer Tej, flavored with a bit o’ etrog rind.

 Keep it in your clothes closet.
 As it slowly dries out it releases a wonderful smell and will make everything smell nice.

-- Some people take an afternoon and push cloves into it, covering the entire etrog.
-They then use the finished product for havdala.
+Some people take an afternoon and push cloves into the etrog, covering the entire etrog.
+They then use the finished product for havdala, a Jewish ceremony performed after the end of the Sabbath, Saturday after nightfall.
 If you opt to do this, make sure you do so in one sitting since the etrog will dry out very quickly and you will not be able to continue later.